Uzreport TV

 Uzreport TV is a private non-governmental news channel in Uzbekistan.
 The channel began broadcasting April 28, 2014 on the territory of Uzbekistan.
 The channel belongs to the News Agency «UzReport», which to date is shown in the information space created in 1999, the Internet portal uzreport.uz.
+Before creating its own channel, it produced Business Report for the commercial network NTT.